BloomTech-Labs/community-calendar-be/notes/prisma_auth0.md

 Set `PRISMA` to the URL you copied earlier, and any secret phrase of your choice for `SECRET`.
 You will need to copy these into your Heroku config vars for your Apollo server later as well.

+The example below includes all additional environment variables we will use later, not just the `PRISMA` and `SECRET` environmental variables.

 **Apollo server `.env` example:**

 ```